SylviaOne/Repo-hub/README.md

-## Egyptians claimed to invent the guitar, but they were such lyres.﻿
+## What did the ocean say to the shore?
+Nothing, it just waved.